Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

-Here is the more detailed content of the paper.
-For the convenience of the reader, in Section \ref{Basic facts} we recall necessary facts of the theory of algebraic curves.
-Namely, let $X$ be an algebraic curve of genus $g$ over an algebraically closed constant field $k$, $F=k(X)$ be the field of rational functions on $X$, and $F_{P}$ be the corresponding local fields --- completions of the field $F$ with respect to the regular discrete valuations $v_{P}$ corresponding to the discrete valuation rings at points $P\in X$.
-In Section \ref{Definitions} we introduce the ring of adeles
+Here is the more detailed description of the contents of the paper.
+In Section \ref{Basic facts} we recall the necessary basic facts from the theory of algebraic curves.
+Namely, let $X$ be an algebraic curve of genus $g$ over an algebraically closed field $k$ of constants, $F=k(X)$ the field of rational functions on $X$, and $F_{P}$ the corresponding local fields (the completions of $F$ with respect to the regular discrete valuations $v_{P}$ corresponding to the discrete valuation rings at points $P\in X$).
+In Section \ref{Definitions} we introduce the ring of ad\`{e}les

---- a restricted direct product of the local fields $F_{P}$ --- and present Serre's adelic interpretation of the cohomology.
-In Section \ref{differentials} we recall the definitions of the $F$-module $\Omega^1_{F/k}$ of K\"{a}hler differentials on $X$, of the corresponding $\A_{X}$-module of differential adeles $\bm{\Omega}_{X}$, and of the differential and residue maps $d:\A_{X}\rightarrow\bm{\Omega}_{X}$ and $\Res: \bm{\Omega}_{X}\rightarrow k$.
-In Section \ref{R-R} we present the Serre duality and the Riemann-Roch theorem, and in Section \ref{tame} we define the group of ideles $\J_{X}$, the local and global tame symbols, and state A. Weil reciprocity law.
+as a restricted direct product of the local fields $F_{P}$ and describe Serre's adelic interpretation of cohomology.
+In Section \ref{differentials} we recall the definitions of the $F$-module $\Omega^1_{F/k}$ of K\"{a}hler differentials on $X$, the corresponding $\A_{X}$-module of differential ad\`{e}les $\bm{\Omega}_{X}$, the differential map $d:\A_{X}\rightarrow\bm{\Omega}_{X}$ and the residue map $\Res: \bm{\Omega}_{X}\rightarrow k$.
+In Section \ref{R-R} we describe Serre duality and the Riemann-Roch theorem.

-In Section \ref{Calculus}, assuming that the constant field $k$ has characteristic zero, we recall the ``differential calculus'' on an algebraic curve $X$ --- the structure theory of the $k$-vector space of K\"{a}hler differentials $\Omega^1_{F/k}$ on $X$ --- and develop the corresponding ``integral calculus''.
-Namely, in Section \ref{A-functions}, following Chevalley \cite{ Chevalley} and Eicher \cite{Eichler}, for the $k$-vector space $\Omega^{(2\text{nd})}$ of the differentials of the second kind --- differentials on $X$ with zero residues --- we introduce the skew-symmetric bilinear form $(\omega_1,\omega_2)_X$ by
+In Section \ref{Calculus}, assuming that the field $k$ of constants is of characteristic zero, we recall the differential calculus on an algebraic curve $X$ (the structural theory of the $k$-vector space of K\"{a}hler differentials $\Omega^1_{F/k}$ on $X$) and develop a corresponding integral calculus.
+Namely, in Section \ref{A-functions} we follow \cite{ Chevalley} and \cite{Eichler} and endow the $k$-vector space $\Omega^{(2\text{nd})}$ of differentials of the second kind (that is, differentials on $X$ with zero residues) with a skew-symmetric bilinear form